 If you’re considering agentic AI implementation:

-3. Start with constrained domains to build organizational trust and technical expertise-a focused pilot demonstrates value and provides learning before broader deployment
+3. Start with a constrained domain to build organizational trust and technical expertise.
+A focused pilot demonstrates value and provides learning before broader deployment